EugenefedorovPro/wiktionary_rus/README.rst

 ``wiktionary_rus`` depends on `a special branch <https://github.com/EugenefedorovPro/ipapy_eugene/tree/forpython310>`_ of my fork of
 `ipapy <https://github.com/pettarin/ipapy>`_ module.
-On installation the branch is cloned from GitHub to your virtual environment.
+On installation the branch is cloned from GitHub to the defined virtual environment.
 ``ipapy`` is a Python module to work with International Phonetic Alphabet (IPA) strings

 ------------